microsoft/TechExcel-Win-the-Database-Platform-Postgres-migration/Docs/03_PostgreSQL_migration/03_migrate_an_on-premises-postgresql_server_to_Azure_Database_for_PostgreSQL.md

 ---
-title: 'Exercise 03: PostgreSQL Migration'
+title: 'Exercise 03: Migrate an on-premises PostgreSQL server to Azure Database for PostgreSQL'
 layout: default
 nav_order: 4
 has_children: true
 ---

-# Exercise 03: PostgreSQL Migration
+# Exercise 03: Migrate an on-premises PostgreSQL server to Azure Database for PostgreSQL

 ## Scenario